cossacklabs/product-docs/themis/crypto-theory/crypto-systems/_index.md

 # Cryptosystems

-There are strict definitions of what a _cryptosystem_ is, but in practice, the answer still varies depending on the point of view.
+There are strict definitions of what a cryptosystem is, but in practice, the answer still varies depending on the point of view.

 According to [Wikipedia](http://en.wikipedia.org/wiki/Cryptosystem),
-_cryptosystem_ refers to a suite of cryptographic algorithms necessary for implementing a particular security service, most commonly – to achieve confidentiality.
+**cryptosystem** refers to a suite of cryptographic algorithms necessary for implementing a particular security service, most commonly – to achieve confidentiality.
-We agree that most of the time the term _cryptography_ is associated with data encryption (confidentiality).
+We agree that most of the time the term **cryptography** is associated with data encryption (confidentiality).

-Nowadays, however, driven by the continuously growing complexity of IT systems and due to the expansion of the vector space of possible security attacks, _cryptography_ is now much more than being simply about encryption.
+Nowadays, however, driven by the continuously growing complexity of IT systems and due to the expansion of the vector space of possible security attacks, cryptography is now much more than being simply about encryption.
-Cryptography is now associated with the tuple of {confidentiality, integrity, authenticity}.
+Cryptography is now associated with the tuple of _{confidentiality, integrity, authenticity}_.

 ## Cryptosystems and cryptoalgorithms